pinfactory/pinfactory/doc/FEES.md

 All good for helping the market to grow and scale.

-There is a subset of contracts on which the oracle does not need to run, because no party has a net exposure to the result.
-This occurs when everyone who is invested in that contract type owns an equal number of units of FIXED and UNFIXED.

-What about detecting no-oracle-needed contract type maturities, and waiving the fee?

 This is even more interesting when speculators are involved.
 Speculators would be incentivized to get out of their positions before market maturity,